JJLongoria/aura-helper-sf/messages/ah.metadata.org.describe.md

 Option to show the result as CSV instead a table if not select --json flag

-# message.describe-local-types
+# message.describe-org-types

-Describing Local Metadata Types
+Describing Org Metadata Types

+# message.after-download

+%s downloaded

 # message.running-describe